-This type of option is at times also known as the over-allotment option, however, it is termed as ‘greenshoe’ option after a company named Green Shoe Manufacturing Company who was the forerunner in this form of option and had issued it for the first time.
-If such an option is not available and the IPO is oversubscribed, that is, more applications are received than the number of available shares in the IPO, the price per issue rises due to the demand and supply forces of the market.
+This type of option at times also known as the over-allotment option, however, it is termed as ‘greenshoe’ option after a company named Green Shoe Manufacturing Company who was the forerunner in this form of option and had issued it for the first time.
+If such an option is not available and the IPO is oversubscribed, that is, more applications are received than the number of available shares in the IPO, and the price per issue rises due to the demand and supply forces of the market.
 Therefore, having this option prevents such an unprecedented rise in price if the company doesn’t want it.

 Features of Green Shoe Option

 Following are the features are given below: